Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Analysis and Results

 \subsubsection{Spectral Energy Distribution Evolution}

 We constructed multiepoch spectral energy distributions (SEDs) of SN\,2015bh from the available pre- and postexplosion HST photometry, as shown in Figure~\ref{fig:SEDs}.
-The photometric magnitudes were converted to band-luminosities using the filter zeropoints and effective wavelengths available in the \texttt{pysynphot} package \citep{pysynphot}.
+The photometric magnitudes were converted to band luminosities using the filter zero-points and effective wavelengths available in the \texttt{pysynphot} package \citep{pysynphot}.
 We reproduce the characterization by \citet{elias-rosa16} of the 2008--2009 progenitor photometry with ATLAS synthetic stellar spectra \citep{castelli03} with effective temperatures $T_{\mathrm{eff}} = 5000$--$9000$~K and bolometric luminosities $\log L = (3$--$15) \times 10^{39}$~erg~s$^{-1}$ ($\log[L/L_{\odot}] = 5.9$--$6.6$).
+This characterization is mostly illustrative, as the observed 2013 progenitor showed strong emission lines indicative of intense mass loss \citep{ofek16,boian18}.